mdgriffith/elm-optimize-level-2/README.md

 ## Installation and Usage

 ```
-npm install -g elm-optimize-more
+npm install -g elm-optimize-level-2
 ```

-Then you can use `elm-optimize-more` just as you would `elm-make --optimize`.
+Then you can use `elm-optimize-level-2` just as you would `elm-make --optimize`.

 ```
-elm-optimize-more Main.elm
+elm-optimize-level-2 Main.elm
 ```

 will generate an `elm.js` file.